trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 The schema evolution behavior is as follows:

 * Column added in new schema:
-  Data created with an older schema will produce a *default* value when table is using the new schema.
+  Data created with an older schema produces a *default* value, when the table is using the new schema.

 * Column removed in new schema:
-  Data created with an older schema will no longer output the data from the column that was removed.
+  Data created with an older schema no longer outputs the data from the column that was removed.

 * Column is renamed in the new schema:
-  This is equivalent to removing the column and adding a new one, and data created with an older schema will produce a *default* value when table is using the new schema.
+  This is equivalent to removing the column and adding a new one, and data created with an older schema produces a *default* value when table is using the new schema.

 * Changing type of column in the new schema:
   If the type coercion is supported by Avro, then the conversion happens.
 An error is thrown for incompatible types.